How to Manage Travel Costs with an Affordable Business Travel Agency

 - National/International franchises

-These travel agencies may provide the best international customer service, but certain promotions and pricing may differ depending on the locations of each agency within the franchise.
+These travel agencies may provide the best international customer service, but certain promotions and pricing may differ depending on the locations of each travel agency within the franchise.
 This inconsistency makes it nearly impossible to accurately budget and forecast travel spend.

 - Membership associations